REDESIGNED IN 2023

 Click here for more details.

-Marathon course limit is 6 hours.
-Course limit is based on the start time of the final start wave.
+The course limit is 6 hours for the Eversource Hartford Marathon.
 To finish within these time limits, runners must maintain a pace of approximately 13:44 minutes per mile.
 Official finishing times are recorded through 6 hours.
 More…

-- Hydration (water and Nuun Endurance Lemon Lime flavor.
+- Hydration (Water & Nuun Endurance Lemon Lime flavor.
 Details…)

-- Pre & Post Race / Every 1 to 2 miles along course
+- Pre & Post Race, and every 1 to 2 miles along course

 - Open cup service, handed out at arms length